Zixuan-YU/Zixuan-YU-CV/README.md

  Introduction of Zixuan Yu
 # About Me
 ## Overview
-My name is **Zixuan Yu**, a first year MHS student in the genetic epidemiology track.
+I am **Zixuan Yu**, a first year MHS student in the genetic epidemiology track.

 ## Educational Background
 I graduated from a Medical School in China and my major is clinical medicine.
 Unlike medical schools in the U.S., China's medical school starts right after high school.
 The total program length is 5 years, including four years of courses and shadowing plus one year of rotation in hospitals.
-During my junior years, I gradually found that I have a interest in public health.
-Therefore, I went to exchange programs in the McGill University and UCLA to familiarize myself with the educational environment in North America before I apply for graduate schools.
+During my junior years, I gradually found that I have a interest in public health and wished to study abroad.
+Therefore, I went to exchange programs related to public health in the McGill University and UCLA to familiarize myself with the educational environment in North America before I apply for graduate schools.

 ## Three fun facts about me